igayosofake/SysadminInterviewTechTasks/README.md

 ###Problems to fix

 1. Unable to ping www.google.com
-2. Unable to successfully run the command `mysql < /tmp/world.sql` without altering the world.sql file itself
+2. Unable to successfully run the command `mysql < /tmp/world.sql`
 3. The user _problemz_ cannot write to the file _/home/problemz/tasks.txt_
 4. The disk mounted at _/mnt/saysfullbutnot_ cannot be written to despite claiming to have space available
 5. The user _someadmin_ cannot sudo up to root